Selema Masekela: Life and career

 A native of New York, Masekela travelled the world in his youth with his father, South African jazz musician Hugh Masekela.
 Masekela's own band, Alekesam, shares the name of his first film which chronicles his relationship with his father and their connection through music, which premiered at the Tribeca Film Festival in 2012.
 Alekesam's music has been featured on Entourage and House of Lies, with their newest single, "All Is Forgiven", featured on the season four premiere of the Showtime hit.
 Masekela has hosted live events, including YouTube's Brandcast in New York and Paris, YouTube Live on Stage from the Kennedy Center and Google's Zeitgeist.

 As part of NBC's coverage of the 2014 Winter Olympics in Sochi, Masekela was a features reporter for NBC's nationally syndicated Olympic Zone.
-He joined the Emmy-award-winning investigative series VICE on HBO as a correspondent and executive producer in 2015.
+He joined the Emmy Award-winning investigative series VICE on HBO as a correspondent and executive producer in 2015.
 That year, he also appeared in the remake of the cult classic Point Break.

 From April 2016, Masekela appeared as the host and executive producer of VICELAND’s docu-series, VICE World of Sports.
 The series took viewers all over the world to explore each location's people, politics and culture through sports.
 The series premiere at the Tribeca Film Festival on April 22.
 Masekela is also involved in the production company UX Entertainment.
 Based in Los Angeles, UXE specializes in film, commercials, music videos, and animation work.

+In December 2022, Masekela announced his relationship with Academy Award winner Lupita Nyong'o.
+They broke up in October 2023.